12 Feb Best zero waste stores in London and beyond in the UK

 If you are also interested in seeing how prices compare between zero waste and supermarkets, they provide a pricing list of the products they stock.

-Earth Food Love has over 100 organic, loose, self serve food products.
-Including cereals, pulses, legumes, beans, grains, nuts, seeds, dried fruits, dried herbs, dried spices, loose-leaf teas, flour and sugar.
+Earth Food Love has over 100 organic, loose, self-serve food products.
+These include cereals, pulses, legumes, beans, grains, nuts, seeds, dried fruits, dried herbs, dried spices, loose-leaf teas, flour, and sugar.